Golden Globes fashion: the stars return for a soggy carpet - ExBulletin

 Among the most notable looks was E! host Laverne Cox in a sexy blue and silver goddess dress, her hair in a curly Old Hollywood bob.
 Her look was vintage John Galliano.

-Billy Porter walked in a crimson tuxedo dress by Christian Siriano and silver chunky-heeled, bling-out boots.
+Billy Porter walked in a fuchsia tuxedo dress by Christian Siriano and silver chunky-heeled, bling-out boots.
+It looked like her groundbreaking black tuxedo dress, also by Siriano, that sparked the 2019 Oscars.

 Jenna Ortega also opted for the criss-cross look in a pleated, breezy copper color.
 It was Gucci paired with necklaces from Tiffany & Co.

-Sepideh Moafi, an Iranian-American actress, wore a black sequined look with special touches.
+Sepideh Moafi, an Iranian-American actress, sported a black sequined look with a high slit and a huge red rosette at the hip.
 She worked on the look with Iranian designer Amir Taghi and the Haus of Milad.

 The dress has many stories, she told The Associated Press, but the most important is this flower, which represents a new Iran blossoming during this revolution.